Annex-Engineering/TradRack/docs/klipper/Config_Reference.md

 #   Maximum number of samples that are averaged to set bowden lengths
 #   for loading and unloading.
 See Tuning.md for details.
 The default
 #   is 10.
+#load_lane_time: 15
+#   Approximate maximum time (in seconds) to wait for filament to
+#   reach the selector filament sensor when loading a lane with the
+#   TR_LOAD_LANE gcode command.
+This time starts when the user is
+#   prompted to insert filament and determines when the command will
+#   be halted early if no filament is detected.
+The default is 15.
+#load_selector_homing_dist:
+#   Maximum distance to try to move filament when loading from a lane
+#   module to the selector filament sensor before halting the homing
+#   move.
+This value is not used by the TR_LOAD_LANE command but is
+#   used in similar scenarios that do not involve user interaction.
+#   Defaults to selector_unload_length * 2.
+#bowden_load_homing_dist:
+#   Maximum distance to try to move filament near the end of a
+#   toolhead load (during the slow homing move to the toolhead sensor)
+#   before halting the homing move.
+Defaults to bowden_length.
+#bowden_unload_homing_dist:
+#   Maximum distance to try to move filament near the end of a
+#   toolhead unload (during the slow homing move to the selector
+#   sensor) before halting the homing move.
+Defaults to bowden_length.
+#unload_toolhead_homing_dist:
+#   Maximum distance to try to move filament near the beginning of a
+#   toolhead unload (during the homing move to the toolhead sensor)
+#   before halting the homing move.
+#   Defaults to (extruder_load_length + hotend_load_length) * 2.
 #sync_to_extruder: False
 #   Syncs Trad Rack's filament driver to the extruder during printing,
 #   as well as during any extrusion moves within toolhead loading or